Ravalli, Montana

-Ravalli (Salish: sk̓ʷɫólqʷe, sk̓ʷɫʔó) is an unincorporated community in Lake County, Montana, United States.
-The population was 76 at the 2010 census, down from 119 in 2000.
+Ravalli (Salish: sk̓ʷɫólqʷe, sk̓ʷɫʔó) is an unincorporated community on the Flathead Indian Reservation in Lake County, Montana, United States.
+As of the 2020 census, Ravalli had a population of 85.
 For statistical purposes, the United States Census Bureau has defined Ravalli as a census-designated place (CDP).
 In the early 1900s, the Pablo-Allard herd in Ravalli was said to be the largest collection of the bison remaining in the U.S. and played a critical role in the conservation of bison.

 History

 A post office called Ravalli was established in 1887 and remained in operation until 1983.
 The community was named for Antonio Ravalli, a Jesuit missionary to the Indians.